 - A chemical nickel is used in the refining of vegetable oils.
 And it’s this element which is implicated for the adverse effects on the respiratory system, liver, and skin.
 It also acts as a carcinogen.

-Well it is certainly clear that Ghee is healthier than refined oils.
+Well, it is certainly clear that Ghee is healthier than refined oils.
 Use ghee in moderation though, because it has lots of fats and calories.
-If you wish to discuss about any specific problem, you can consult an Ayurveda.
+If you wish to discuss any specific problem, you can consult an Ayurveda.